- Bars and Clubs

 If you’re here early and looking for some breakfast/brunch, look no further than The Diner – one of the best breakfast spots in Taipei, located within the ATT For Fun mall.

 If you’re in need of something to cool you down, then Ice Monster serves traditional Taiwanese shaved ice desserts.
+I would also recommend KaiKai Dessert, which serves delicious Hong Kong-style sweet soups that can be found on the Michelin Guide.

 A large cluster of restaurants can be found near the ATT for Fun mall, some with outdoor seating including Lobster Foods, which also serves a great pint of Guinness.